 Using the R Console

-There are two main ways of interacting with R: using the built-in console or running script files.
+There are a few ways of interacting with R in a workspace: using the built-in console, running script files or the Built-in RStudio App.
 Using the R console, you can type in commands directly, but they will be forgotten once you close the session.
-Alternatively, you can enter R commands in a script and save it in the workspace Files.
+Alternatively, you can enter R commands in a script and save it in the workspace Files or create a file in the RStudio Built-in App.

 R console